Stochastic1017/Walmart-Stock-Forecasting/README.md

-# Modeling and Forecasting Walmart Stock Prices: A Comparative Analysis of ARMA and ARCH Approaches
+# Modeling and Forecasting Walmart Stock Prices: A Comparative Analysis of ARMA and GARCH Approaches

 ## Introduction